szemul/openapi-client-generator/README.md

 ## Limitations
 * Currently, only supports Json payloads
 * Requires all paths to have a `tag` and an `operationId` defined
+* Requires all properties to have a `type` defined